Australidelphia

 Close

-Within this superorder, the Australian members form a distinct group (clade) named Eomarsupialia,[2] though their internal relationships (branching order) is yet to be determined.[4]
-Studies suggest Australidelphia originated in South America alongside other major marsupial groups, likely dispersing to Australia via Antarctica in a single event after the monito's lineage (Microbiotheria) diverged, leaving other South American orders (Didelphimorphia and Paucituberculata) as more basal.[3][4]
+Within this superorder, the Australian members form a distinct group (clade) named Eomarsupialia,[2] though their internal relationships (branching order) have yet to be determined.[4]
+Studies suggest that the Australidelphia originated in South America alongside other major marsupial groups.[4]
+The Eomarsupialia likely dispersed to Australia via Antarctica in a single event after their divergence from their sister group, the Microbiotheria.[4]

 Phylogeny